We provide expert care for all allergic diseases.

 Under an allergist's guidance, early introduction of high-risk foods may prevent the development of allergy in children.
 There is currently one FDA-approved product (Palforzia) to reduce the risk of reaction in patients allergic to peanut.
 It is only available under an allergist's supervision

 Medication allergies range from mild rashes to anaphylaxis.
 Certain types of asthma may be triggered by medications.
-Commonly seen medication allergies include antibiotics, aspirin and other pain relievers, blood pressure medications, chemotherapy agents, anesthetics and contrast dye.
+Common medication allergies include antibiotics, aspirin and other pain relievers, blood pressure medications, chemotherapy agents, anesthetics and contrast dye.

 Some medication allergies are outgrown with time while others are unpredictable.
 Drug allergy testing determines whether a patient is truly allergic, and drug desensitization administers increasing doses of the drug in order to build temporary tolerance.

-Allergic reactions to insects can range from localized pain and swelling to life-threatening anaphylaxis.
-Insects known to cause severe sting reactions include bees. wasps, hornets, yellow jackets and fire ants.
-Patients at risk for severe reactions are advised to keep injectable epinephrine nearby.
+Allergic reactions to insects range from localized pain and swelling to life-threatening anaphylaxis.
+Insects known for severe sting reactions include bees. wasps, hornets, yellow jackets and fire ants.
+Patients at risk for severe reactions are advised carry injectable epinephrine.
 Venom immunotherapy (allergy shots) protects against reactions and is advised in cases of systemic allergies.

-Defects in the body's natural defenses can occur naturally or as a result of some other disease or medical treatment.
-This leads to frequent or more severe infections.
-Many immune deficiencies affect children and adults.
+Immune deficiencies occur naturally or as a result of some other disease or medical treatment, leading to frequent or more severe infections.
+These can occur in both children and adults.
 Certain pediatric diseases are discovered on newborn screening conducted by the state of Texas.
 Dr. Chen is a registered Pediatric Immunology Consultant by the Texas Department of State Health Services.